adroitfajar/moldisc/README.md

 ## Tutorial

-A step=by-step guide for molecular generation is available in this Jupter tutorial.
+A step-by-step guide for molecular generation is available in this [Jupter tutorial] (./example.ipynb).